 Now our ambitious plans have been thrown a lifeline thanks to a generous award of £100k made to the National Trust by players of People’s Postcode Lottery.

 National Trust South Downs Ranger, Fiona Scully, said: “There is so much we still don’t know about these elusive and fascinating creatures.
 The support of People’s Postcode Lottery will enable us to continue our research and improve habitats across for the South Downs to make them even more attractive to bats.”
 Bats feast in woodlands and pasture but also need water.
-Woodland edge ponds are particularly key areas.
-Bats feast over rivers and ponds, at dawn and dusk, on the insects emerging from the waters.
-So this year new ponds are being created and existing ones restored and improved.
+Woodland edge ponds are particularly key areas so new ponds are being created and existing ones restored and improved.

-We’re removing invasive plants from our woodlands too, like purple flowering rhododendron, as they prevent our native plants and insects from flourishing, which the bats feed on.
-In the coming years we’ll be creating more grazed wood pasture - one of our rarest habitats, which is ideal for bats.
+We’re removing invasive plants from our woodlands too, like non native rhododendron, as it smothers our native plants and affects associated on which the bats feed.
+In the coming months we’ll be creating more grazed wood pasture - one of our rarest habitats, which is ideal for bats.
 Grazing with cattle is one of the best ways to preserve wood pasture and even the cattle dung is an essential part of the lifecycle for some of the insects on which bats depend.

-Bats roost in mature trees so we’re giving the very best care to our veterans trees, plus identifying the next generation by creating glades around those veterans of the future.
-Removing conifers helps too, as it ensures that we have more open, leafy, native woodlands for the future, essential to enable bats to feed and roost.
+Bats roost in mature trees so we’re giving the very best care to our veterans trees whilst identifying the next generation by creating space for veterans of the future to grow.
+Removing conifers helps too, as it ensures that we have more light and open, leafy, native woodlands, essential to enable bats to feed and roost.